Wolven531/shisha_tracker/README.md

 MySQL server

-Ensure MySQL serve is running and run the MySQL setup script from `/db`
+Ensure MySQL server is running and run the MySQL setup script from `/db`

 ```bash
 npm install nodemon -g